Minneapolis Police Squad Car and Abolish The Police

 Abolish The Police sticker on an street pole in Uptown Minneapolis.

-An Abolish The Police protest sign on the security fencing around the Hennepin County Government Center where Derek Chauvin is on trial for the May 25, 2020 murder of Geroge Floyd in South Minneapolis.
+An Abolish The Police protest sign on the security fencing around the Hennepin County Government Center where Derek Chauvin is on trial for the May 25, 2020 murder of George Floyd in South Minneapolis.

 Demolition of buildings destroyed in the uprising that followed the May 25th, 2020 death of George Floyd.
 The buildings were home to Minnehaha Liquors, a chiropractor’s office and GM Tobacco.